 - German Aerospace Center, Institute of Atmospheric Physics (DLR-IPA), Oberpfaffenhofen

-- the Laboratoire de Météorologie Physique France (LaMP)
+- Laboratoire de Météorologie Physique France (LaMP)

-- Leipzig Institute for Tropospheric Research (TROPOS)
+- Leibniz Institute for Tropospheric Research (TROPOS), Leipzig

 - Max Planck Institute for Chemistry (MPIC), Mainz

 - Max Planck Institute for Meteorology (MPI-M), Hamburg

 - Institute of Environmental Physics (IUP)